The Xometry app works best with JavaScript enabled!

 7. Manual tapping relies heavily on operator skill and experience.
 In manual tapping, there is a risk of cross-threading, especially when starting the tap incorrectly, which can damage both the tap and the workpiece.

-What Is the Difference Between Tapping and Thread Milling?
+The Difference Between Tapping and Thread Milling

 Tapping and thread milling are two distinct machining processes used to create threads in a workpiece, each with its advantages and disadvantages.
 For example, tapping uses a tap that has all of the thread diameter and tooth profile in its form, and it cuts the threads as it rotates concentrically with the hole.
 Thread milling, on the other hand, uses a milling cutter with multiple flutes or inserts to create threads.
 Instead of cutting threads with a single-point tool like a tap, thread milling removes material by spiraling along the desired thread path.

 Additionally, tapping is a faster and more straightforward process for creating threads in certain applications but has limitations in terms of thread type, diameter, and depth.
 Thread milling offers greater flexibility and versatility.
-The choice between tapping and thread milling depends on the specific needs of the machining operation and most of all on the intended diameter of the bore to be threaded.
+The choice between tapping and thread milling depends on the specific needs of the machining operation and, most of all, on the intended diameter of the bore to be threaded.

 Disclaimer